-The Purple Bush Muriceopsis flavida is a photosynthetic gorgonian found in the Caribbean.
-It is a pretty gorgonian that forms tall colonies with round branches that point up, and it is pinnate.
-Pinnate means it has "pinnules" which are found on small side branches of the polyp tentacle, and give it a more gentle "feather-like" appearance.
+The Purple Bush sea fan is a photosynthetic gorgonian found in the Caribbean.
+In the wild, it forms tall colonies with round branches that point up and are pinnate.
+Pinnate means it has "pinnules" on small side branches of the polyp tentacles, giving it a more gentle "feather-like" appearance.
 Other gorgonians with a plume-like form are the Pseudopterogorgia species.
 The Purple Bush sea fan can sometimes be confused with them but its branches are round and thicker.

 The Muriceopsis genus can be easy to moderate to care for as long as you provide the necessary light and water movement.
 They have a symbiotic relationship with a marine algae known as zooxanthellae, and receive some of their nutrients from it.
 Although the Purple Bush needs light, it is easier to care for because it is less demanding as far as feeding is concerned.
 It still needs supplemental feeding, but unlike gorgonians without zooxanthellae, it will not quickly die if not fed.
 See Care of Photosynthetic Gorgonians.

 They require strong currents and a good light source.
 The Purple Bush is semi-aggressive.
-It will sometimes produces sweeper tenacles to sting its neighbors, so be careful that it is not close enough to injure others.
+It will sometimes produces sweeper tentacles to sting its neighbors, so be careful that it is not close enough to injure others.
 Other gorgonians can over take the Muriceopsis corals, so they will need to be kept at a distance as well.

 To learn more about these fascinating Octocorals see:

+What Are Gorgonians?
 Types of Gorgonians, Sea Fans and Sea Whips

 Purple Bush Sea Fan, Muriceopsis flavida